Western allies back UK over tanker seizure

 Trump pulled the United States out of the deal last year and began ratcheting up sanctions against Iran.

-The incident came hours after a court in the British territory of Gibraltar extended the detention of an Iranian tanker seized two weeks ago on allegations of breaching EU sanctions against Syria.
+The incident came hours after a court in the British territory of Gibraltar extended the detention of an Iranian tanker, the Grace 1, seized two weeks ago on allegations of breaching EU sanctions against Syria.

 “Our reaction will be considered but robust.
 We have been trying to find a way to resolve Grace 1 issue but WILL ensure the safety of our shipping,” Hunt said on Twitter.